Dronworks/MicroservicesLearinig/kubernetes info.md

 **NOTE** if we make a mistake in the name of the deployment, we will have to redeploy the services that are depends on the mistake after redeploying the mistake.

+**NOTE2** if the service UNAVAILABLE - this automatic variable **WILL NOT BE CREATED!** during the start of the app that depends on it!

+# Custom variable for our app
+We will change the uri to point to our variable

+url = "${CURRENCY_EXCHANGE_URI:http://localhost}:8000"

 # Edit deployement via yaml
 We can download a yaml to a file, edit it and apply -f new file.
 Then it will be automatically make the change to the cluster.